michellevit/Gr-Replica-Heroku/README.md

     - `git add .`
     - `git commit -m "Add new table migration`
     - `git push origin main`
+  - Run the following command to migrate the database locally:
+    - rails db:migrate
   - Run the following comand to migrate the database on Heroku:
     - `heroku run rails db:migrate --app your-app-name`
   - Check if the tables are up on the server:
     - Run:
       - `heroku run rails console --app gr-replica`
       - `ActiveRecord::Base.connection.tables`

 ## Useful Heroku Commands <a name="heroku-commands"></a>